Vaginderpal/Polygon_circuit_module_3/README.md

 Define your circuit in the circuits folder.

-Create an input JSON file in the Proof folder, specifying the inputs to your circuit.
+Create an input.JSON file in the Proof folder, specifying the inputs to your circuit.

 Run the genProof.js script: